James Cundall: Theatrical career

 In 2003 James joined International Concert Attractions (ICA) as managing director, a publicly listed company on Australia's stock exchange based in Sydney, where his productions included The Blue Room, The Soweto Gospel Choir, Clive James and Pam Ayres.

 That same year Cundall and fellow producer Tony Mercer established The Imperial Ice Stars, an international troupe of former Olympic, World, European and National Championship skaters.
 The troupe have since successfully toured the world to much acclaim with their productions of The Sleeping Beauty on Ice, Swan Lake on Ice, Cinderella on Ice and The Nutcracker on Ice.

 In 2004 Cundall returned to the UK and his home near Malton, where he established the international headquarters of Lunchbox Theatrical Productions, which at its peak had subsidiaries in Australia, New Zealand, Hong Kong and Singapore.

 Cundall Produced the Outdoor Opening Ceremony of Expo 2010 in Shanghai China, on behalf of David Atkins Enterprises.

 Productions by Lunchbox since 2004 include the musicals The Phantom of the Opera, We Will Rock You, Mamma Mia, West Side Story, Annie, The Music of Andrew Lloyd Webber, Grease and Chitty Chitty Bang Bang; international artists Bryn Terfel, Elaine Paige, Jamie Oliver, Rick Stein, Hale and Pace, Roy Chubby Brown, Anthony Warlow and David Campbell; boutique shows Slava's Snowshow, One Night of Queen, Circus Oz, Potted Potter, Stomp, Abba Mania, Storm and Raise the Red Lantern by the Chinese National Ballet; plays Stuff Happens, The Woman in Black, The Mousetrap, Grumpy Old Women and The 39 Steps; children's shows Barney the Dinosaur, Thomas the Tank Engine, Little Big Club and The Adventures of Peter Rabbit.

 In 2018, James was awarded an MBE for services to the entertainment industry in the 2019 New Year Honours list.

 In October 2019, following poor attendances at Shakespeare’s Rose Theatre events in both York and Blenheim Palace, Lunchbox Theatrical Productions Ltd was placed in administration, owing over five million pounds to creditors.

 Events

 The Ice Factor is an annual open air Christmas ice rink in York, England, run by Lunchbox Theatrical Productions.
 It was first conceived by Cundall in 2005 and was built as a temporary structure at the Eye of York for the Christmas season (mid-November to the New Year).
 The rink returned to the same place until 2010, when, following objections from HM Courts Service located next to the Eye, it was forced to relocate to the York Designer Outlet.

-After relocating, the Ice Factor became the centre-piece to a new concept entitled Yorkshire's Winter Wonderland intended to draw the crowds to the out of town shopping centre for more than just ice skating.
-The event now includes a traditional funfair and Christmas market.

 In 2010 he produced, on behalf of David Atkins Enterprises, the Outdoor Opening Ceremony for the Shanghai World Expo.